cosmosgame/save-the-world/content/articles/index.md

   - Nature
     - We are zoo animals
     - The book "Wild"
-  - Intraverts vs. Extraverts
-    - Not an either or
-    - Healing individual
-    - Healing with groups
-    - Our society needs much more empahsis on the group
-      - cohousing
   - Treatments that I personally know work
     - Backpacking
       - Wild (?)